UFO Cover Up? Live

-UFO Coverup?
+UFO Cover Up?
 Live (also known as UFO...
-The Unsolved Mystery on VHS releases) was a US television broadcast which aired in syndication on October 14, 1988.
-The program introduced Americans to the Majestic 12 hoax.
+The Unsolved Mystery on VHS releases) was a U.S. television broadcast which aired in syndication on October 14, 1988.
+The program introduced Americans to the Majestic 12, which many skeptics and ufologists alike consider to be a hoax.
 It featured the first public mention of Nevada's Area 51 as a site associated with aliens.

 Synopsis

-The program was hosted by actor Mike Farrell, best known for his role as Captain B.J.
-Hunnicutt on the television series M*A*S*H (1975–83).
-Despite being pre-recorded, the program imitated the style of a live broadcast and advertised itself as "via satellite".
+The program was hosted by actor Mike Farrell, best known for his role as Captain B. J. Hunnicutt on the television series M*A*S*H (1975–83).
+Despite being prerecorded, the program imitated the style of a live broadcast and advertised itself as "via satellite".

-The program featured former Bluebook spokesman William T. Coleman, former Bluebook head Robert Friend, and SETI figure Thomas Redmond McDonough.
-It discussed the 1952 Washington, D.C., UFO incident, the subsequent Samford press conference, the 1948 Mantell UFO incident in which a pilot crashed chasing a UFO, and the 1976 Tehran UFO incident.
-Notable hoaxers including George Adamski and Billy Meier were discussed.
-Soviet UFOlogists Sergei Bulantsev and Leonard Nikishin wre interviewed about Soviet events, including the Tunguska blast of 1908.
-Budd Hopkins and psychiatrist Rima E. Laibow were interviewed about their work with people who report recovered memories of alien abductions.
-Bill Moore, Stanton Friedman and Jesse Marcel Jr were interviewed about the Roswell incident.
-Robert Emenegger and Paul Shartle were interviewed about the Holloman UFO incident, where a UFO allegedly landed near the base.
-UFO Author Richard F. Haines was interviewed as were multiple pilots such as Neil Daniels.
-Skeptics David Williamson, James Oberg, and Herbert Spiegel were interviewed.
+The program featured former Project Blue Book spokesman William T. Coleman, former Blue Book head Robert Friend, and SETI figure Thomas Redmond McDonough.
+It discussed the 1952 Washington, D.C., UFO incident, the subsequent Samford press conference, the 1948 Mantell UFO incident wherein a pilot crashed while chasing a UFO, and the 1976 Tehran UFO incident.
+Accused hoaxers, including George Adamski and Billy Meier, were discussed.
+Soviet ufologists Sergei Bulantsev and Leonard Nikishin were interviewed about Soviet events, including the Tunguska blast of 1908.
+Budd Hopkins and psychiatrist Rima E. Laibow were interviewed about their work with people who reported recovered memories of alien abductions.
+Bill Moore, Stanton Friedman, and Jesse Marcel Jr. were interviewed about the Roswell incident.
+Robert Emenegger and Paul Shartle were interviewed about the Holloman UFO incident, wherein a UFO allegedly landed near Holloman Air Force Base.
+UFO author Richard F. Haines was interviewed, as were multiple pilots such as Neil Daniels.
+Also interviewed were skeptics David Williamson, James Oberg, and Herbert Spiegel.
 The program featured clips from films such as Earth vs the Flying Saucers, Plan 9 from Outer Space, Devil Girl from Mars, and Close Encounters of the Third Kind.

-Drawing upon the work of ufologists Bill Moore and Jaime Shandera, the program interviewed shadow-clad informants Falcon (Richard Doty) and Condor about the Majestic 12 documents.
-Falcon (Doty) told a story of three aliens (called EBEs) that were "guests" of the United States government, one of which was fond of strawberry icecream.
-Falcon claimed the aliens come from Zeta Reticuli.
-Condor and Falcon claimed that the US government and the aliens have entered into an agreement to allow them to operate a base in Nevada called Area 51.
+Drawing upon the work of ufologists Bill Moore and Jaime Shandera, the program interviewed shadow-clad informants Falcon (Richard C. Doty; intel and counter-intel officer from AFOSI - Air Force Office of Special Investigations) and Condor (Robert M. Collins; intel and counter-intel officer from AFOSI) about the Majestic 12 documents.
+Falcon (Doty) told a story of three aliens (called "extraterrestrial biological entities" or EBEs) that were "guests" of the United States government, one of which was fond of strawberry ice cream.
+Falcon claimed the aliens came from Zeta Reticuli.
+Condor and Falcon claimed that the U.S. government and the aliens had entered into an agreement to allow them to operate a base in Nevada called Area 51.